PPetermeier/HumanAIColaborationFramework/FrameworkCore/07_faq.md

 - You can maintain quality with additions
 - You have capacity to manage more

 Remember that questions are natural parts of development.
-Use them as opportunities to deepen your understanding and improve your practice.
+They can help you understand what you currently need and articulating them can be clarifying and point you in the direction most helpful for you.